 Setup & Usage

-Although Nikto is available in Kali Linux by default, and there is a way to install it for Windows platform as well.
+Although Nikto is available in Kali Linux by default, there is a way to install it for the Windows platform as well.
 Nikto is written in Perl.
-You can download the distribution of Nikto 2.1.5 conveniently packaged with Strawberry Perl, that should run on Microsoft Windows as well.
+You can download the distribution of Nikto 2.1.5 conveniently packaged with Strawberry Perl, which should run on Microsoft Windows as well.
 The distribution is portable, and no installation is needed.